1805-1996; bulk: 1870-1930

 This series includes an 1816 estate settlement of Philip Lord of Ipswich, and various writings and memos of unidentified twentieth century individuals.

 Also included are the 1849-1850 letters from "Fanny" in Morganton, N.C. to her mother and sister in Lewiston, Maine.
-They discuss daily life in the south from a northerner's perspective, including food, schooling, entertainment, and observations of slaves and plantation life.
+They discuss daily life in the south from a northerner's perspective, including food, schooling, entertainment, and observations of enslaved people and plantation life.
 These may be the letters of the first wife of Jotham B. Sewell, who later married Emelyn French, sister of Sophie French Valentine.

 VIII.
 Transcriptions, 1893-1931